BenYak1/Mini-SOC-Homelab/SOAR/README.md

 # SOAR‑Lite (`soar.py`)

-A **single‑file Security Orchestration, Automation & Response (SOAR) micro‑engine** purpose‑built for a Mini‑SOC homelab.
+A **Security Orchestration, Automation & Response (SOAR) micro‑engine** purpose‑built for a Mini‑SOC homelab.
 It watches Splunk alert logs, matches each line against YAML‑defined rules, and executes **asynchronous playbooks** that can:

 * **Block attackers instantly** with remote `iptables`
 * **Enrich events** via AbuseIPDB & VirusTotal
 * **Send enriched incidents back to Splunk (HEC)**
 * **Alert you on Telegram in real time**

-Everything runs in one file—no paid SOAR platform, just pure Python + asyncio.

 ---